escaladesports/2019-website-boilerplate/README.md

 Add environment variables to a `./.env` file in the root of your project.

-It's also recommended to change any settings you might need in the `./site-config.js` file.
+It's also recommended to go through and change any settings you might need in the `packages/config` files.

 ## Setup for an existing project